gitextensions/GitExtensionsDoc/source/settings.rst

-    If the current local checkout branch is tracking a remote branch, show the number of commits the branch is ahead (changed locally) and behind (changed on the remote) on the status bar in :ref:`browse-main-toolbar` and for branches on the :ref:`browse-side-panel`.
+    If the current local checkout branch is tracking a remote branch, show the number of commits the branch is ahead (changed locally) and behind (changed on the remote) on the status bar in :ref:`browse-main-toolbar` and for branches on the :ref:`browse-left-panel`.

   .. setting:: Check for uncommitted changes in checkout branch dialog
     :id: uncommitted-changes